MaviccPRP/ger_ner_evals/README.md

 For the non-NEL tools we first converted the EUROPARL text into a two column tab seperated version.
 Firtst column contains the token, the second one contains the NE class.
 The NE classes are represented in non-IOB format.

-To train the CoNLL tool Stanford NER with the GermEval 2014 data set, we just used the fourth column of the training data, ignoring the embedded NEs.
-For tagging we preprocessed the data, by converting the input data into a list, marking sentence ends by the string 'SENDEND'.
-The tagger outputs a list of tuples.
-This list is reformated into our standard two column tab seperated files.
-In postprocessing we removed the 'SENTEND' strings and fixed some special character bugs during tagging.

-For the tagging process of the GermeNER tool we preprocessed the CoNLL and the europarl data sets to a two column tab seperated version.
-The first column contained the token, the second the NE class.
-The output we used directly in our evaluation class.
-Training with GermaNER did not work properly.

-For training the LSTM we converted the GermEval data into a column style tab seperated file.
-The first column contains the tokens, the fifth column the NE classes.
-The CoNLL data could be used out of the box.
-For testing the LSTM we preprocessed the CoNLL and GermEval data, by converting them into a file containing one sentence per line.
-The tagged output is by default in a special tokenized format.
-*token__NE-class*
-This we converted into a our evaluator ready two column tab seperated format.

-For the spaCy tool we had to convert the CoNLL and the GermEval data set to the spaCy specific data format (see: https://spacy.io/docs/usage/entity-recognition).
-In addition we had to convert the spaCy output to our evaluation two column tab seperated format.

 As there are considerable differences in the used metrics between the CoNLL 2003 and the GermEval 2014 shared tasks, we evaluated the tools on our own, to receive comparable results.
 We use the following metrics for evaluation: